ewine-project/LTE-D2D-automatic-mode-selection/README.md

 sl.sh and dl.sh

+Please run all the bash files on the remote_UE PC.

 # The folder of srsLTE_D2D_PHY includes a partial (ongoing) implementation of PHY PSSCH channel based on srsLTE

 eNodeB.zip, Relay_UE.zip, Remote_UE.zip have to be unzipped, installed in 3 different PCs.